UniquePython/Vector-Product/README.md

 # Vector Product
-This repository contains a Python script that calculates the cross product and dot product of two 3D vectors.
-The script prompts the user to enter the components of the vectors and then computes the cross product and dot product using the entered values.
+This repository contains a Python script that calculates the addition, subtraction, cross product and dot product of two 3D vectors.
+The script prompts the user to enter the components of the vectors and then computes the addition, subtraction, cross product and dot product using the entered values.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.